 Required 12 credits - 1000 Level

 Courses at the foundation level are issue and theme focused with the objective of establishing a foundation of abilities and intellectual standards, which are grounded in the Babson College Core Competencies.
-The Foundation Level of the curriculum has two components totalling 12 credits.
-All students take a four-credit AHS Foundatin course.
+The Foundation Level of the curriculum has two components totaling 12 credits.
+All students take a four-credit AHS Foundation course.
 They also take a yearlong eight-credit Rhetoric Foundation Experience that may be closely integrated with an AHS course.

 Required 12 credits - 2000 Level

 At the Intermediate Level, the themes, issues, and questions that were introduced and explored at the Foundation Level are now elaborated and subjected to distinct modes of analytical inquiry.
 Students become familiar with a number of different disciplinary frameworks and learn how the competencies introduced at the Foundation Level are made manifest in disciplinary and interdisciplinary knowing.
 This study enhances students’ abilities to do close readings of texts and other sources, and to identify patterns and make refined distinctions and connections within the subject matter, all features of the analytical process.
 All of the courses at this level continue to develop and refine the rhetorical competencies that were introduced in the rhetoric courses and that were practiced in the Arts and Humanities and History and Society Foundation courses.

 Students take four 4-credit courses at the Intermediate Level.
 They are required to take one course in each of three categories History and Social Science, Cultures and Values, and Literary and Visual Arts and a fourth four-credit course from any of these three categories.
 This distribution reinforces and deepens the general education foundation introduced in the first year of the Liberal Arts curriculum.
 In its focus on analysis, the Intermediate Level anticipates the Advanced Level that emphasizes the development of critical synthesis and independence of thought.